Rev-Tako/web_des_test/README.md

 ## SCARLET Web Portal
-___

 SCARLET is now available for testing at:

 https://scarletwebdevtest.netlify.app

-Or you can view this page locally by pulling this repo to your own machine and following the instructions in `run.md` but if you decide to do this be warned the dependencies for this project are a little iffy, some trial and error may be required.
+Or you can view this page locally by cloning this repo to your own machine and following the instructions in `run.md` but if you decide to do this be warned the dependencies for this project are a little iffy, some trial and error may be required.